nonplayer/hammercrawl/hc_complete_rules.md

 After missile attacks are resolved, anyone making melee attacks acts.

-##### Special: Shield Bash

-The shield bash is a special attack available to Dwarves and Fighters. *After* rolling all of their attack dice during a melee action, the shield-bearer can choose to declare one of their successful hits as a Shield Bash.
-The attack does half the rolled damage (round down), and the target must then make a Body Save vs the shield-bearer's attack roll.
-If failed, the shield-bearer additionally gets a choice of one of the following:

-* The target is disarmed, and their weapon knocked beyond immediate melee reach.
-* The target is "dazed" until their next action, suffering combat disadvantage.
-* The target is knocked to the ground, and the next ally that attacks them gains advantage on one of their dice.

-Fighters who Shield Bash as one of their attack dice lose the shield's AC bonus until their next combat turn.
-Dwarves do not suffer this setback.

-##### Special: Tactical Attack

-Clever players may wish to forgo damaging actions in favor of using their attacks to impede their opponents or otherwise create tactical advantages for their team.
-This includes ideas such as bull rushing, tripping, feinting, and any actual melee attack meant to confound more than to harm.
-Provided this takes the form of a melee attack, these are resolved in the Melee phase, otherwise resolve them in the Misc.
-Phase. detailed below.

-These attacks never do damage, but can instead set up temporary advantages and disadvantages.
-Any character can attempt a tactical attack, although Thieves and Halflings have advantages to them. *After* rolling all of their attack dice during a melee action, a combatant can choose to declare one or more of their dice rolls (not necessarily hits!) as Tactical Attacks.
-The player must vividly describe the special maneuver they are attempting, and then declare if it is saved by Mind or Body.
-The save should be fairly obvious: if it's a feint or trick then it's saved by Mind, while shoves and trips and the like are saved by Body.

-The target must make the relevant Save.
-If failed, the Hammersmith chooses one of the following based on the description and the beat of the moment:

-* The target suffers a disadvantage on their next action
-* The next action against the target gains an advantage
-* The target loses their next action
-* The target is temporarily incapacitated
-* Any other effect that seems appropriate

-Tactical Actions are great for setting an opportunity for a Thief's Stabbity attack.

 #### Misc.
 Phase

 After melee attacks are resolved, anyone taking any other "miscellaneous" actions acts.